isc-projects/kea/doc/sphinx/arm/classify.rst

 The classification process is conducted in several steps:

-1. The ALL class is associated with the incoming packet.
+1. The "ALL" class is associated with the incoming packet.

 2. Vendor class options are processed.

-3. Classes with matching expressions and not marked for later evaluation ("on request" or depending on the KNOWN/UNKNOWN built-in classes) are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns true ("match"), the incoming packet is associated with the class.
+3. Classes with matching expressions and not marked for later evaluation ("on request" or depending on the "KNOWN"/"UNKNOWN" built-in classes) are processed in the order they are defined in the configuration; the boolean expression is evaluated and, if it returns "true" (a match), the incoming packet is associated with the class.

-4. If a private or code 43 DHCPv4 option is received, it is decoded following its client class or global (or, for option 43, last resort) definition.
+4. If a private or code 43 DHCPv4 option is received, it is decoded following its client-class or global (or, for option 43, last-resort) definition.

-5. When the incoming packet belongs to the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
+5. When the incoming packet belongs to the special class "DROP", it is dropped and an informational message is logged with the packet information.